frtz13/Zero-Surplus-Dimmer/README.md

 #### The ESPHome code

 For simplicity, all security features have been removed in the ESPHome code.
-You may want to recompile the binary, after enabling passwords for access to the web interface, Over-the-air updates, or hard coding the credentials of your WiFi network.
+You may want to recompile the binary, after enabling passwords for access to the web interface and Over-the-air updates, or hard coding the credentials of your WiFi network.